Sahra-Bile/Sahra-Bile/README.md

 ### Hi there 👋

 I'm Sahra from Stockholm.
-Currently, I'm studying to become a web developer, and I'm enjoying my time at Medieinstitutet.
+I recently graduated as a web developer and am currently looking for new opportunities in the tech industry.
+I have previous experience working at Loomis AB, where I developed strong problem-solving and teamwork skills.
+Now, I'm focusing on expanding my web development knowledge and seeking a role where I can contribute to exciting projects while continuing to grow professionally.

-I am currently interning at one of the top companies, Qasa, and I enjoy working in a team and learning new things from people who have been working as developers for several years.
+I'm passionate about front-end development and always eager to learn new technologies.
+Feel free to reach out if you have any opportunities or would like to connect!

 <h3 align="left">Connect with me:</h3>
 <p align="left">